Iroha: Current uses

-Iroha is also used in numbering the classes of the conventional train cars of Japanese National Railways (now known as JR).
-I is first class (no longer used), Ro is second class (now "Green car") and Ha is third class (standard carriages).
+Iroha was also used in numbering the classes of the conventional train cars of Japanese National Railways (now the JR Group).
+I was first class (no longer used), ro was second class (now "Green car") and ha was third class (standard carriages).

 Some Japanese expressions are only understandable when one has knowledge of the Iroha.
 The word iroha (イロハ, often in katakana) itself can mean "the basics" in Japanese, comparable to the term "the ABCs" in English.
 Similarly, Iroha no i (イロハのイ) means "the most basic element of all".
 I no ichiban (いの一番, "number one of i") means "the very first".

 Iroha karuta, a traditional card game, is still sold as an educational toy.

 Irohazaka (いろは坂), a one-way switchback mountain road in Nikkō, Tochigi, is named for the poem because it has 48 corners.
 The route was popular with Buddhist pilgrims on their way to Lake Chūzenji, which is at the top of the forested hill that this road climbs.
 While the narrow road has been modernized over the years, care has been taken to keep the number of curves constant.